wishihara-pixel/latex-annotate-studio/README.md

 # LaTeX Annotator Studio

-Professional LaTeX editor with inline annotations, real-time rendering, and collaborative commenting features.
+Professional LaTeX editor with inline annotations and real-time rendering for RLHF and trace reasoning analysis.

 ## Features